ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 Establish correct service-to-service authorizations and try creating a backup policy again.
 For more information about setting up authorizations for the backup service, see [Establishing service to service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth).
 {: tsResolve}

+## Backup policies are not found
+{: #baas-backup_policies_not_found}

+You receive the following error message "Backup policy with ID is not found".
+{: tsSymptoms}

+The backup policy that you are trying to find is either deleted or never existed.
+{: tsCauses}

+To address this error, list the policies and see if the backup policy ID that you're looking for is in the list.
+If you still need help with the error, contact [support](/docs/vpc?topic=vpc-getting-help).
+{: tsResolve}

+For more information about viewing your backup policies, see [Viewing backup policies](/docs/vpc?topic=vpc-backup-view-policies).

+## Backup policy plan is not found
+{: #aas-backup_policy_plan_not_found}

+You receive the following error message "Backup policy plan with ID <policy_plan_uuid> is not found".
+{: tsSymptoms}

+The backup policy plan that you are trying to find is either deleted or never existed.
+{: tsCauses}

+To address this error, list the backup policy plans and see if the plan ID that you're looking for is in the list.
+If you still need help with the error, contact [support](/docs/vpc?topic=vpc-getting-help).
+{: tsResolve}

+For more information about viewing your backup policies and plans, see [Viewing backup policies](/docs/vpc?topic=vpc-backup-view-policies).

+## Backup job is not found
+{: #baas-backup_jobs_not_found}

+You receive the following error message "Job with ID <backup_job_uuid> is not found".
+{: tsSymptoms}

+The job that you are trying to find is either deleted or never existed.
+{: tsCauses}

+To address this error, list the jobs and see if the job ID that you're looking for is in the list.
+If you still need help with the error, contact [support](/docs/vpc?topic=vpc-getting-help).
+{: tsResolve}

+For more information about viewing your backup jobs list, see [Viewing backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs).